-- a) If the customer is not satisfied with the outcome of Stage 1 of the procedure, or feels that the procedure has not been followed, the next step is to progress to stage 2. - b) Within 5 working days we will acknowledge receipt of the stage 2 complaint and provide an indication of when a substantive response to the complaint might be given. - c) Complainants are not required to explain their reasons for requesting stage 2 consideration.
+a) If the customer is not satisfied with the outcome of Stage 1 of the procedure, or feels that the procedure has not been followed, the next step is to progress to stage 2.

+- b) Within 5 working days we will acknowledge receipt of the stage 2 complaint and provide an indication of when a substantive response to the complaint might be given. - c) Complainants are not required to explain their reasons for requesting stage 2 consideration.
 We will, however, make reasonable efforts to understand why a complainant remains unhappy as part of our stage 2 process. - d) A review of the decision will be taken by a person who is not involved in the original decision.
 Where the complaint is about the Chief Executive, a member of the Leadership Team or Trustee, then this appeal stage will be coordinated by the People & Policy Committee or Chair of the Board as is necessary and appropriate in the circumstances. - e) We will respond with a decision within 20 working days of the stage 2 complaint being acknowledged.
-Our response will clearly set out the description of the complaint (the complaint definition) the reasons for our decision (whether it has been upheld/partially upheld/not upheld), details of any remedies to put things right and any outstanding actions. - f) If this time limit cannot be met, we will write to the complainant within 20 working days of acknowledgement, explaining the reason for the delay and providing a revised date (which should not exceed a further 20 days without good reason) and providing details for the Housing Ombudsman, OFSTED or the Charity Commission (where relevant).
+Our response will clearly set out the description of the complaint (the complaint definition) the reasons for our decision (whether it has been upheld/partially upheld/not upheld), details of any remedies to put things right and any outstanding actions.
+Any remedy offered will reflect the impact on the complainant as a result of any fault identified, and will be completed by an agreed date. - f) If this time limit cannot be met, we will write to the complainant within 20 working days of acknowledgement, explaining the reason for the delay and providing a revised date (which should not exceed a further 20 days without good reason) and providing details for the Housing Ombudsman, OFSTED or the Charity Commission (where relevant).